Welcome to today's edition of the Rush 24-7 podcast.

 Now, you know, you remember that Clinton also took out Jesse Jackson.

-So this is I'm I look at a lot of people are saying, and they say, Rush, you were right.
+So this is, look, a lot of people are saying, and I say, Rush, you were right.

 This is exactly what the Clintons wanted to happen.

-They wanted a big racial defeat so they could go out, and their firewall is going to be Hispanics.
+They wanted a big racial defeat so they could go out.

-Uh but I don't think they expected to be in this position.
+But I don't think they expected to be in this position.

-Now Ted Kennedy has his endorsement speech coming up in a few minutes, about six and a half minutes.
+Now, Ted Kennedy has his endorsement speech coming up in a few minutes, about six and a half minutes.

-We might gip this.
+We might jip this.

-I really hope, folks, I mean I really mean this.
+I really hope, folks, I mean, I really mean this.

 I hope they've got Senator Kennedy backstage saying it is Obama.

-Remember the B. It is Obama.
+Remember the B.

 Don't do what you did at the National Press Club and say Osama.

-And don't say bin.
+And don't say Bin.

 Just say Barack.